Creosote (Larrea tridentata) native plant

 This is the most important focus of the Mojave Garden.
 We try to plant as many native plants as we can.
 While we do have focused areas where there are only Mojave Desert natives, they are also planted throughout the other gardens as well.

-Perhaps the garden with the most variety, some of the cacti and succulents we have growing are: Opuntia microdasys (Bunny ear), Devil's Tongue, Saguaro, String of Bananas, Spruce Cone Cholla, Tephrocactus articulatus (Paper Spine), Golden Barrels, Opuntia Snow, Opuntia rhondatha 'Snowball', String of Pearls, Jade, Elephant's Food, many agaves and aloes, Peanut cactus, San Pedro, and Santa Rita.
+Perhaps the garden with the most variety, some of the cacti and succulents we have growing are: Opuntia microdasys (Bunny ear), Devil's Tongue, Saguaro, Spruce Cone Cholla, Tephrocactus articulatus (Paper Spine), Golden Barrels, Opuntia Snow, Opuntia rhondatha 'Snowball', String of Pearls, Jade, Elephant's Food, many agaves and aloes, Peanut cactus, San Pedro, and Santa Rita.

 Watch our Instagram Stories for the relaxing task of watering the plants.

 I'm Lisa Burford, and it would be misleading to point Mojave Garden's growth to just me.
 I live in the town of Joshua Tree with my husband, Sean, who is really my mentor when it comes to everything desert garden.
 While I'm originally a Midwesterner, he's a life-long desert rat.
 He has a family history of gardening and growing all sorts of cacti and desert plants.

 In contrast, my family grew water-loving plants in our Chicagoland home gardens and planted a small forest in northern Wisconsin.
 While I could bury an iris bulb and leave it alone to sprout repeatedly every year, I had little knowledge of caring for desert gardens.